theolivenbaum/resin/README.md

 By implementing this interface you provide the means for Resin to perform supervised training over your data, and then query over it.

+Tokenization involves creating embeddings from your data.

+Serialization and deserialization procedures need to be provided by you but boilderplate code can be found [right](https://github.com/kreeben/resin/blob/master/src/Sir.Store/Models/CbocModel.cs) [here](https://github.com/kreeben/resin/blob/master/src/Sir.Store/Models/BocModel.cs).

+The identical angle determines how likely it is two nodes will be merged.
+The fold angle does not impact the formation of graphs but instead how it is balanced.
+Boilerplate code for the algorith for cos angle can also be found in the examples above.

 Interface over HTTP with an IReader such as StoreReader, or provide your own IReader implementation.

 Format your data any way you want.
 JSON support comes out-of-the-box.
 Implement other formats either by extending the appropriate Asp.Net model formatting facilities or by writing a custom format directly to the response stream by implementing an IReader.